Skip to content

 Australia, Switzerland, and others engaged in legal and political debates.
 No decisive action beyond initial freezes.

 Several interim steps are available to policymakers that would move toward resolution without requiring full agreement on outright transfer.
-Neither segregation nor moving assets to a trust alters ownership and therefore does not raise issues of seizure or confiscation.
+Neither segregation nor moving assets to a trust alters ownership, so neither raises issues of seizure or confiscation.

 Segregate the assets